Jabłoń-Dobki massacre: Prelude

-Jabłoń-Dobki is situated approximately 8 kilometers from the city of Wysokie Mazowieckie in north-eastern Poland.
+Jabłoń-Dobki is situated approximately 8 km from the city of Wysokie Mazowieckie in north-eastern Poland.
 During the Nazi-German occupation of Poland, it comprised 18 farms and housed over 100 inhabitants.
 The local populace actively supported Polish partisans, hosting an outpost of the Home Army (Armia Krajowa, AK) within the village.

 On March 7, 1944, an eight-person Home Army patrol came to Jabłoń-Dobki and stayed there overnight.
 Wehrmacht soldiers from the neighboring village of Jabłoń Kościelna spotted the partisans.
 The following morning, a gendarmerie unit from Wysokie Mazowieckie arrived in the village, leading to a confrontation.
 During the skirmish, gendarme Zygmunt Klosser, locally known as "Bloody Zygmunt," was killed, while several other Germans sustained injuries.
 (Note: Some sources indicate that during the skirmish, one gendarme was killed, another was wounded, and one was disarmed by the partisans.
 See: Gnatowski, Monkiewicz, Kowalczyk (1981), p.
 91, also Fajkowski (1972), p.
 307.)
 The gendarmes swiftly retreated from Jabłoń-Dobki, prompting the Home Army partisans to also begin their withdrawal.